henpemaz/Rain-Meadow/Readme.md

 4. Navigate down to RainWorld_Data\StreamingAssets\mods
 5. Follow next steps depending on where you downloaded the mod:
     - GitHub Repository (latest)
+        1. Open the repo in visual studio and build the project
-        1. Copy `\Mod` folder into game mods folder
+        2. Copy `\Mod` folder into game mods folder
-        2. Rename copied folder to `rainmeadow`
+        3. Rename copied folder to `rainmeadow`
     - #playtesting channel (stable)
+        1. Open the pinned messages and download the latest version
-        1. Extract downloaded zip file
+        2. Extract downloaded zip file
-        2. If you see a single folder named 'rainmeadow', copy the folder into your game mods folder
+        3. If you see a single folder named 'rainmeadow', copy the folder into your game mods folder

 # Contributions